 The delivery method determines how the impressions of a booking will be delivered throughout the day.
 A frequency cap could limit this delivery.

-- Share of voice (SOV).
-Select this delivery method to deliver a percentage or share (as defined by the delivery percentage) of the position's expected volume of impressions (voice).
+The Share of voice (SOV) delivery method gives a percentage or share (as defined by the delivery percentage) of the position's expected volume of impressions (voice).
 The delivery percentage indicates the percentage the booking must deliver.
+The higher the percentage, the more frequently a booking will be delivered.
+If the delivery percentage is set at 20%, the booking will be delivered once in every five impressions.

-- slide the yellow square to the desired percentage, or
+- Slide the yellow square to the desired percentage, or insert the desired percentage by hand.

 - Click the blue OK button.